 I am a Veteran and considering participating in MOVE!.
 Can my spouse/partner participate with me?

 For many, support from family members or friends is an important part of achieving weight management goals.
-Talk with your local MOVE!
+Talk with your facility MOVE!
 Coordinator about how your family member may be able to help!

 Is there a charge to participate in MOVE!?